hanokhaloni/PatternAndPractices/Project template/Readme.md

 ## Process documentation

-* SRS </Add link to docs dir or explain why it does not exist/>
+* SRS </Add Software requirements link to docs dir or explain why it does not exist/>
-* SDD/HLD </Add link to docs dir or explain why it does not exist/>
+* SDD/HLD </Add Doftware disighn document or equivalent - link to docs dir or explain why it does not exist/>
 * STD </Add link to docs dir or explain why it does not exist/>
 * STR </Add link to docs dir or explain why it does not exist/>
+* ADR </Add link to docs/adr dir or explain why it does not exist/>

 </Also add links to studio outlines, or axure site.>